sunyi000/ai4dm-prototype/README.md

     - ttl-vocabs contains the controlled vocabulary ontology which are imported by the main ai4dm ontology schema

 ## Training files
-ai4dm-triples.txt contains data triples extracted from the kb.
+ai4dm-triples.txt contains data triples extracted from the kb in txt format.
 The triples describe attributes of an entity are excluded.

 ## Steps to start the prototype application.